LOUNGE /

 Savoring 'Early Summer in France' at Four Seasons Hotel Tokyo at Otemachi

-At Four Seasons Hotel Tokyo Ohtemachi, THE LOUNGE is presenting a limited-time "French Early Summer Afternoon Tea" from May 11, 2026.
-The menu features sweets made with seasonal fruits like strawberries, peaches, and raspberries that color early summer in France, alongside savory dishes created by a guest chef.
+Four Seasons Hotel Tokyo at Otemachi's "THE LOUNGE" is hosting a limited-time "French Early Summer Afternoon Tea" from Monday, May 11, 2026.
+The offering features sweets made with seasonal fruits such as strawberries, peaches, and raspberries that color the French early summer, alongside savory dishes prepared by a guest chef.

-Text by Kosaku Waseda
+Text by Kosaku WASEDA

 Sweets and Savories Packed with Seasonal Flavors

-The baked goods include three varieties: Danish à la crème, Florentine, and a red bean and miso pound cake.
+The baked goods include three varieties: Danish a la crème, Florentine, and a red bean and miso pound cake.
 The beverage selection is diverse, featuring two types of Japanese tea, four types of black tea, four types of herbal tea, six types of coffee, and two seasonal tea mocktails.

 French Early Summer Afternoon Tea

-Period | May 11 (Mon) - July 12 (Sun), 2026
+Period | Monday, May 11, 2026 - Sunday, July 12, 2026

 Time & Price |